loopingz/webda/src/pages/docs/create/index.md

      ...
      "MyService": {
        require: "./myservice.js",
-       sentence: "I am a getter and i've sent an welcome email to you" }
+       sentence: "I am a GET route and i've sent an welcome email to you" }
      ...
   }